hengstam/proglacial/README.md

 The following scripts are provided:

-	vectorize.py
+	vectorize.py [subfolder]

-		OUTDATED: The argument it takes is the name of a .tif in /rasters.
+		The argument it takes is the subdirectory of a folder in /rasters.
+It will process all files in this folder.
-		For example, /rasters/exampleRaster.tif would be run as `python vectorize.py exampleRaster`.
-Will convert it to a similarly- named .shp file in /polygons.
-Can take a moment to load if you're running it first thing.

-		Currently will process all files in /rasters/areas/classif.
+		NOTE: Will output to the same subfolder in /polygons.
+Make sure it exists first!

 	generateBuffer.py [shapefilePath] [outputPath] [bufferSizeInKm]